Kddipu12/ktelebot/README.md

 ## Prerequisites:

- -Python 3.7
+ - Python 3.7
- -A telegram Account
+ - A telegram Account
- -An openAI account for API Key
+ - An openAI account for API Key

 ## How to run the code